 - A rubbing noise when you turn the steering wheel is one of the early warning signs that the clockspring is starting to fail.
 Eventually, the clockspring will wear, and the ribbon inside the clockspring will break.

 - ESP / ETS / TCS light on – These systems require steering angle position, and on certain vehicles, that function is integrated inside the clockspring.

 The clockspring may be defective if you have one or more of these symptoms.

 Can a clock spring be repaired?

 Most clock springs can not be repaired successfully.
-In addition, proper operation of the airbags is dependent on a working clock spring, therefore most auto repair shops will not repair a faulty clock spring.
+In addition, the proper operation of the airbags is dependent on a working clock spring.
+Therefore, most auto repair shops will not repair a faulty clock spring.
 Instead, once the clock spring fails, it is recommended to replace it.

 Where is the clock spring located in a car?